1. Introduction

 7.3 We will retain your personal data as follows:

-8.2 Your principal rights under data protection law are:
+8.2 Your principal rights under UK data protection law are:

 8.3 These rights are subject to certain limitations and exceptions.
 You can learn more about the rights of data subjects by visiting https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/individual-rights/.